How To Deal With Imposter Syndrome As An Artist

 The first step to fighting and beating impostor syndrome is understanding and accepting that it’s a normal feeling.

-It doesn’t happen only to you.
 Remember that we only show parts of ourselves to the people around us.
 That means you don’t always see what other people are struggling with, either.

-Nowadays, mental issues are finally starting to be talked about out loud.
 Mental health should not be a stigma, and it’s something we all struggle with.
 Be it either with imposter syndrome, social anxiety, depression, and others.

 Be vocal with your negative thoughts if it helps you!
-Remember that your self worth is not tied to the creative work you produce.
+Remember that your self-worth is not tied to the creative work you produce.

 Nowadays mental issues are finally starting to be talked out loud.

-I often see many fellow artists being open about how they feel mentally on my Twitter or Instagram feeds.
 I feel sympathy towards them and understand what they’re going through, but it also makes me feel like I’m not alone.

-Talk to someone about it
+Talk to someone about Impostor Syndrome

 For example, you don’t need to post about how you’re feeling on any social media platform.
 You don’t owe anything to your followers.
 If it’s something you prefer to leave in your private life, then do so.